 The Cost Allocation Plan Solution

 The solution lies in understanding what your indirect cost truly is.
 Once you know this, you know what it costs to fully perform your different services.
-This can be accomplished by preparing a cost allocation plan for your organization that informs you on your organization-wide indirect cost regardless of funding source.
+This can be accomplished by preparing a cost allocation plan for your organization that informs you of your organization-wide indirect cost regardless of funding source.

 The Outcome